suixinsuo/olympus-protocol/docs/Using Components.md

     uint public OPERATION_DELAY = 7 days;
 ```

 We create a constant that will represent the locker component in our component list.
-Every derivative extends from `ComponentList` base class (in `contracts/components/base` folder.
-This class allow us to store any kind of provider (Olympus or your own component set).
-This key LockerProvider is they name in which the component is identified on our component list.
+Every derivative extends from the `ComponentList` base class in the `contracts/components/base` folder.
+This class allows us to store any kind of provider (Olympus or your own component set).
+This key LockerProvider is the name that the component is identified in our component list.
 Take note that we use bytes32 instead of string.
 In the code both look the same but in solidity bytes32 utilizes much less memory making a significant difference of gas usage while deploying the contract.
 (As our team experienced in the code optimization phases).
 We set a constant of 7 days between operations.